henri/spb/README.md

 ---

-#### :recycle: Remove SPB
+#### :recycle: Remove / Uninstall

 No longer loving SPB?
 Need to free up disk space?
-Removal instructions follow.

-**Uninstall** SPB from your system :

-If you decide it is time to remove SPB and assosiated data
+If you decide it is time to remove SPB and assosiated data ; removal instructions follow.

 ```bash
 # removes spb software and any update logs